bhasjim/guodaddy/milestone9.md

 ![](http://i.imgur.com/4qrcrlg.png)

 # Bahari Hasjim
-I fixed the Flickr API request so that we were getting all of the pictures from the locations.
-Also worked with David to configure getting the box of the google maps window so that we can pull photosfrom Flickr according to our current google maps window.
+I fixed the Flickr API request so that we were getting pictures according to their geotagged locations.
+Finally figured out how to use bbox, to get all of the pictures in a longitude/latitude box.
+Also worked with David to configure getting the box of the google maps window so that we can pull photos from Flickr according to our current google maps window.
 Then, I updated all of the pins to be fires.
 Also just cleaned up code so it is better organized.